-Command Purpose Step 1 Enter global configuration mode.
-Step 2 clock summer-time zone date [month date year hh:mm month date year hh:mm [offset]] or clock summer-time zone date [date month year hh:mm date month year hh:mm [offset]] Configure summer time to start on the first date and end on the second date.
-Summer time is disabled by default. • For zone , specify the name of the time zone (for example, PDT) to be displayed when summer time is in effect. • (Optional) For week , specify the week of the month (1 to 5 or last). • (Optional) For day , specify the day of the week (Sunday, Monday). • (Optional) For month , specify the month (January, February). • (Optional) For hh:mm , specify the time (24-hour format) in hours and minutes. • (Optional) For offset , specify the number of minutes to add during summer time.
+Command Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2 clock summer-time zone date [month date year hh:mm month date year hh:mm Configure summer time to start on the first date and end on the second date. [offset]] Summer time is disabled by default. or clock summer-time zone date [date month year hh:mm date month year hh:mm [offset]] • For zone , specify the name of the time zone (for example, PDT) to be displayed when summer time is in effect. • (Optional) For week , specify the week of the month (1 to 5 or last). • (Optional) For day , specify the day of the week (Sunday, Monday). • (Optional) For month , specify the month (January, February). • (Optional) For hh:mm , specify the time (24-hour format) in hours and minutes. • (Optional) For offset , specify the number of minutes to add during summer time.
 The default is 60.
-Step 3endReturn to privileged EXEC mode.Step 4show running-configVerify your entries.Step 5copy running-config startup-config(Optional) Save your entries in the configuration file.
-Return to privileged EXEC mode.
-Verify your entries.
-(Optional) Save your entries in the configuration file.
+Step 3 end Return to privileged EXEC mode.
+Step 4 show running-config Verify your entries.
+Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.